Judge: Charlottesville Confederate statues are protected

 Judge Richard Moore's ruling came in a lawsuit filed against Charlottesville City Council members who voted in 2017 to remove a statue of Gen. Robert E. Lee.

 Moore cited how statues of Lee and Thomas "Stonewall" Jackson depict the men in military uniforms and on horses associated with them during the Civil War.
-Virginia law makes it illegal for local municipalities to remove war monuments.
+Virginia law makes it illegal for local municipalities to remove war monuments without permission from the state.

+Moore acknowledged the controversy that has swirled around Confederate statues in recent years, and said his ruling is limited to the question of whether the Lee and Jackson statues in Charlottesville fall under the definition of war memorials in Virginia law.

+"While some people obviously see Lee and Jackson as symbols of white supremacy, others see them as brilliant military tacticians or complex leaders in a difficult time ... and do not think of white supremacy at all and certainly do not believe in, accept, or believe in such.
+In either event, the statues to them under the undisputed facts of this case still are monuments and memorials to them, as veterans of the Civil War," Moore wrote.

 Moore said his ruling doesn't guarantee that the plaintiffs will win if the lawsuit goes to trial.
-His ruling was only on the issue of whether the statues are considered war memorials.
+He said he still needs to rule on several pending issues, including the city councilors' motion that they have immunity from the lawsuit.

+The Monument Fund filed the lawsuit in March 2017, alleging that the council violated state law when it voted to remove the Lee statue.
+The lawsuit was later amended to also include the Jackson statue.

+Former City Councilor Bob Fenwick, a defendant in the lawsuit, told WCAV-TV he believes the council still has a good case to remove the statues.